top of page

 Woman in dark clothing stands on a street corner near ancient stone walls and colorful buildings.
 Pedestrians walk past under a blue sky.

-Jenn hanging out by the old stone walls of a medieval castle, with a bright sky that's partly cloudy, while colorful local shops line the street in the background.
+Jenn is hanging out by the old stone walls of a medieval castle, with a bright sky that's partly cloudy, while colorful local shops line the street in the background.

 ● Commanding riverside setting